|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The fuel bundles are engineered to allow sufficient lateral liquid sodium flow to provide sufficient cooling to prevent fuel and fuel tube damage if an isolated cooling channel becomes blocked.

 The height of each indicator tube is sensed by a laser scanner.
-The fuel bundle gamma / neutron emission is sensed by an overhead thermally isolated and cooled radiation monitoring apparatus, likely using He-3 as a sensing element.
-The indicator tube temperatures are monitored with another scanner.
+The fuel bundle gamma / neutron emission is sensed by an overhead thermally isolated and cooled radiation monitoring apparatus.
+The fuel bundle discharge temperatures are monitored with another scanner.
 The device that converts indicator tube internal pressure to indicated temperature must be highly reliable.